Elsie Mae Has Something to Say

 The Deep South setting comes through the page so rich and vibrantly you’d almost feel like you can hear the buzz of mosquitos and the slosh of the water.
 Every dinner scene made me crave good southern food and long for the combination of sweet tea on a hot afternoon.

-Fans of Three Times Lucky or A Snicker of Magic need to get a copy of this book quick.
-It’s technically a middle grade book, but just like Three Times Lucky, I think it has huge crossover appeal to other age groups.
+Fans of THREE TIMES LUCKY by Sheila Turnage or A SNICKER OF MAGIC by Natalie Lloyd need to get a copy of this book quick.
+It’s technically a middle grade book, but just like THREE TIMES LUCKY, I think it has huge crossover appeal to other age groups.
 Check it out and let me know how much you like it!

 Major characters are all southern white people—down to earth swamp folk.